 The last few decades have seen the emergence and rapid growth of a new field of multi- and inter-disciplinary inquiry, called variously 鈥淗uman-Animal Studies鈥 (HAS), 鈥淎nimal Studies鈥, or 鈥淎nthrozoology鈥.
 Contributions to this field draw upon a wide range of disciplinary formations: sociology, philosophy and history; studies of literature, the visual arts, cinema and popular culture; biobehavioural biology; science, technology, and medicine studies.
-What unites HAS work from all these disciplines is a determination to find new ways of thinking about animals and about human-animal relationships.
+What unites HAS work from all these disciplines is a determination to find new ways of thinking about animals and about human-animal relationships.听

-- exploring how notions of animality are fundamental to a range of concepts that play an important ideological and intellectual role in modern Western thought: for example 鈥渘ature鈥, 鈥渃ulture鈥, 鈥渟ociety鈥, 鈥渃ivilisation鈥, 鈥渢he human鈥, 鈥渢he native鈥, 鈥渢he exotic鈥, 鈥渢he primitive鈥;
+- exploring and critiquing how notions of animality are fundamental to a range of concepts that play an important ideological and intellectual role in modern Western thought: for example 鈥渘ature鈥, 鈥渃ulture鈥, 鈥渟ociety鈥, 鈥渃ivilisation鈥, 鈥渢he human鈥, 鈥渢he native鈥, 鈥渢he exotic鈥, 鈥渢he primitive鈥;

 - examining the place, treatment and actions of animals in science, farming, industry, tourism and other human practices;